Lucia Žitňanská

 Lucia Žitňanská (born 3 June 1964) is a Slovak politician and member of Most–Híd.
-She served as Minister of Justice in the third government of Robert Fico from 2016–2018.
+She served as Minister of Justice in the third government of Robert Fico from 2016 to 2018.
 In 2006 she served as deputy prime minister and Minister of Justice of Slovakia and in 2010 until 2012 she again served as Minister of Justice in the cabinet of Iveta Radičová.